 So Lights-Out You Don’t Know What It Looks Like

-Automation and remote management are blessings, but potentially dangerous ones if they mean you never visit your data center.
-Even camera surveillance is unlikely to let you pick up on some of the following safety blunders.
+Automation and remote management are blessings but potentially dangerous ones if they mean you never visit your data center.
+Even camera surveillance will unlikely let you pick up on some of the following safety blunders.
 Regular on-site, in-person checks are still mandatory.

 ‘Non-Stop’ Culture Stopping Suitable Power Safety

-Power consumption and therefore power supplies in data centers can be huge.
-This can lead to electrical hazards like arc flash when electricity escapes from the route it should take, and strikes workers nearby.
+Power consumption and power supplies in data centers can be huge.
+This can lead to electrical hazards like arc flash when electricity escapes from the route it should take and strikes workers nearby.

-Protective gear is mandatory but cannot do it all.
+Protective gear is mandatory, but you cannot do it all.
 Some equipment must be powered down and de-energized before being worked on.
-Proper power circuit design can avoid having to shut down the entire data center.
+Proper power circuit design can avoid shutting down the entire data center.

 Failing this, however, a ‘non-stop-at-any-cost’ attitude can lead to fines, accidents, and fatalities.